 Vivomasks suggests you hide a whole lot of Halloween-themed swag around your house and make teams, giving each team a list of things to return with at the end of a set amount of time.
 Bonus points for creative interpretations of the items on the scavenger hunt list.

 Upon arrival at the party, the host tapes an index card to each guest's back.
 The card contains the name of a character from a scary movie or Halloween-themed movie or TV show.
-Guests have to ask other guests questions to help them guess their own identity.
+Guests have to ask other guests questions to help them guess their own identity, as explained on Punch Bowl.